TeddyHuang-00/StrangeAttractors/README.md

 # Strange Attractors Visualizer

-A web application for visualizing strange attractors using TresJS.
+A web application for visualizing strange attractors using TresJS and WASM.

 ## Attractors